Purpose:

 ATTENTION!

-The most important thing to remember when designing a rapid shutdown system using the RSS Transmitter is to ensure strong signal strength of the PLC.
+The most important thing to remember when designing a rapid shutdown system using the RSS Transmitters is to ensure a strong PLC signal.

 Rapid Shutdown Design Criteria